jkerai1/DNSTwistToMDEIOC/README.md

 No duplication checks between runs :) however MDE natively handles duplicates

 Do not blindly upload, validate results before uploading

+Domains can be whitelisted by adding to the whitelist variable